ACHIYA96/TorrentLeecherby____ACHIYA____v4/README.md

 * `/pytdl`: This command will download videos from youtube playlist link and will upload to telegram.

-* `/ytdl gdrive`: This will download and upload to your cloud.
+* `/ytdl gdrive`: This will download and upload to your GDrive.

-* `/pytdl gdrive`: This download youtube playlist and upload to your cloud.
+* `/pytdl gdrive`: This will download youtube playlists and upload to your GDrive.

 * `/leech`: This command should be used as reply to a magnetic link, a torrent link, or a direct link. [this command will SPAM the chat and send the downloads a seperate files, if there is more than one file, in the specified torrent]